 Treating Mallet, Hammer, and Claw Toes

-Buying shoes with more room in the toes, filing down corns and calluses, and padding the toe most often relieve the pain.
-If these steps don’t work, you may need surgery to straighten the toes.
+Buying shoes with more room in the toes, filing down corns and calluses, and padding, taping, or strapping the toe most often relieve the pain.
+Toe stretching and exercises may also be helpful.
+If these steps don’t work, you may need surgery to straighten your toes.

 Buy low-heeled shoes with plenty of room in the front.
-This keeps the toes from being jammed against the end of the shoe.
-It also keeps the shoe from rubbing the tops of the toes.
+This keeps your toes from being jammed against the end of your shoe.
+It also keeps your shoe from rubbing the tops of your toes.

 Corns and Calluses